2 MATERIAL ACCOUNTING POLICIES

 Contract Liability:

-A contract liability is the obligation to transfer goods or services to a customer for which the Company has received consideration (or an amount of consideration is due) from the customer.
-If a customer pays consideration before the Company transfers goods or services to the customer, a contract liability is recognised when the payment is made or the payment is due (whichever is earlier).
-Contract liabilities are recognised as revenue when the Company performs under the contract (i.e., transfers control of the related goods or services to the customer).
+received consideration (or an amount of consideration is due) from the customer.
+If a customer pays consideration before the Company transfers goods or services to the customer, a contract liability is recognized when the payment is made or the payment is due (whichever is earlier).
+Contract liabilities are recognized as revenue when the Company performs under the contract (i.e., transfers control of the related goods or services to the customer).

 Trade Receivable:

-Other operating income represents income earned from the activities incidental to the business and is recognised when the performance obligation is satisfied and the right to receive the income is established as per the terms of the contract.
+Other operating income represents income earned from the activities incidental to the business and is recognized when the performance obligation is satisfied and the right to receive the income is established as per the terms of the contract.

 Government grants are accounted when there is reasonable assurance that the Company will comply with the conditions attached to them and where there is a reasonable assurance that the grant will be received.
-The Company receives grants related to income and the same is recognised in the standalone Statement of Profit and Loss as "other operating income” (Revenue from operation).
+The Company receives grants related to income and the same is recognized in the standalone Statement of Profit and Loss as “other operating income" (Revenue from operation).

-2.3 Inventories
+2.4 Inventories

-Inventories are valued at the lower of cost and net realizable value.
+I nventories are valued at the lower of cost and net realizable value.
 Cost of inventories comprises all cost of purchase, cost of conversion and other costs incurred in bringing the inventories to their present location and condition.
 Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.

-Cqsts incurred in bringing each product to its present location and condition are accounted for as follows:
+Costs incurred in bringing each product to its present location and condition are accounted for as follows:

 Raw materials: